TheRatto/dispatch-buddy/docs/ersa_parser_requirements.md

-# ERSA Parser Requirements for Dispatch Buddy Integration
+# ERSA Parser Requirements for Briefing Buddy Integration

 ## 🎯 **Project Overview**

-Create a parser for AirServices Australia ERSA PDF files that extracts airport infrastructure data and outputs individual JSON files for integration with Dispatch Buddy.
+Create a parser for AirServices Australia ERSA PDF files that extracts airport infrastructure data and outputs individual JSON files for integration with Briefing Buddy.

 ## 📋 **Core Requirements**